Tucker Carlson amplifies Jan. 6 lies with GOP-provided video

 Some GOP leaders, however, appeared uncomfortable with McCarthy’s move and the way the footage was being used.

-Senate Republican leader McConnell quickly distanced himself from the endeavor, saying he wanted to “associate myself entirely with the opinion of the chief of the Capitol Police about what happened.”
+Senate Republican leader McConnell quickly distanced himself from the endeavor, saying he wanted to “associate myself entirely” with the police chief’s views.